rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Building the Image

-We can now build it!
+We can now build a Windows image using Packer and Virtualbox!

 Run this command